 The recommended actions included investment from both federal governments over five years to gather data and develop models to analyze the causes and impacts of flooding and evaluate flood mitigation measures along the shores of Lake Champlain and the Richelieu River.
 By the end of 2014, the IJC will appoint a Technical Working Group (TWG) with members from both countries to address the highest priority needs identified in the PoS: the development and operation of a basin-wide flood forecasting and mapping system and the determination of the best possible flood plain management practices, and flood mapping under a range of water levels.

 The Lake Champlain Basin Program is contracted to work with the IJC to assist the Technical Working Group with data acquisition and management, and coordination of the working group meetings.

 Working Group Resources

 Information for the Technical Working Group will be posted here.

 Monthly Status Reports

 Click below to view monthly status reports compiled by the LCBP.

 MORE ON FLOODING

-For more information on the impacts of flooding, please visit the flooding risks section of our State of the Lake website.
+For more information on the impacts of flooding, please visit:

 Get Lake Champlain Flood Information from the National Weather Service.